s1r0n/lightning-path/assets/rocketguides/RSGME/index.md

 ---
 layout: default
-title: Rocket Scientists' Guide to Money and the Economy
+title: Rocket Scientists' Guide to Money and the Economy (RSGME)
 nav_order: 10
 has_children: true
 parent: Rocket Guides